13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 - For quote type:

-Can't change the address value stored, but can change the value in the object
+**Can't change the address value stored**, but can change the value in the object